GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Conclusion

 \section{Conclusion}

+In this paper, we have presented \projectname, a distributed and scalable GNN learning system, which is implemented based on a graph processing programming model and introduces an NN-TGAR abstraction to ease graph convolution implementations.
+Differing from conventional data-parallel and model-parallel paradigms, \projectname adopts a hybrid parallel execution, which distributively computes each batch of graph data by a group of processes/workers.
+Moreover, our system supports flexible training strategies and performs inference through a unified implementation with training.
+These features distinguish our system from existing frameworks.

-In this paper, we presented GraphTheta, a distributed GNN learning system supporting multiple training strategies, including global-batch, mini-batch and cluster-batch.
-Extensive experimental results show that our system scales almost linearly to 1,024 workers in a distributed Linux CPU Docker environment.
-Considering the affordable access to a cluster of CPU machines in public clouds such as Alibaba Aliyun, Amazon Web Services, Google Cloud and Microsoft Azure, our system shows promising potential to achieve low-cost graph learning on big graphs.
-Moreover, our system demonstrates better generalization results than the state-of-the-art on a diverse set of networks.
-Especially, experimental results on Alipay dataset of 1.4 billion nodes and 4.1 billion edges show that the new cluster-batch training strategy is capable of obtaining the best generalization results and the fastest convergence speed on big graphs.
-Specifically, GraphTheta makes our in-house developed GNN to reach convergence in 26 hours using cluster-batch, by launching 1,024 workers on Alipay dataset.
+Extensive experiments show that \projectname can scale to 1,024 workers in distributed CPU virtual machines.
+Considering the affordable access to CPU virtual machine clusters in public clouds like Aliyun, Amazon Web Services, Google Cloud, and Azure, our system shows promising potential to achieve low-cost graph learning on big graphs.
+Moreover, our system demonstrates comparable or better generalization than the well-known GCN implementations on a diverse set of networks.
+Compared with DistDGL, \projectname yields much better scalability and runs up to $2.02\times$ faster in terms of the best performance on the Reddit dataset using the same machines.
+On the same dataset, meanwhile, \projectname can run up to $2.61\times$ (and $30.56\times$) faster than GraphLearn when training the 3-layered (and 4-layered) GCN.
+In particular, \projectname can scale well with good parallel efficiency on the large edge-attributed Alipay dataset of 1.4 billion nodes and 4.1 billion edges.
+Meanwhile, cluster-batch is observed capable of obtaining the best generalization and the fastest convergence speed on Alipay.
+This suggests that it is worthwhile of developing new graph learning systems to allow for exploring a diversity of training strategies to meet the different requirements of various applications.